 Simply stated, "bleed" is the extra 1/8" (.125") overflow of background artwork added to each of the four sides of your pass beyond the cutline (final pass size).
 This will add a total of .25" to both the height and width dimensions listed for the pass of your choice.

 For example, our Large RockStar Flush laminate's listed final size (blue cutline) is 3.5" x 5.5".
 Adding .125" bleed to the left, right, top and bottom, would mean artwork should be designed at 3.75" x 5.75".

-To find solutions for other common inquiries regarding the pass ordering process, don't forget to check out our other known solutions by clicking here!
-If you're still needing additional help, please reach out to one of our highly trained customer support representatives by writing to email@example.com.
+If you're still needing additional help, please reach out to one of our highly trained customer support representatives by clicking here.
 We'll be in touch with you as soon as possible!